 The room and board charge that an institution applies to the most beds in its semi-private rooms with 2 or more beds.
 If there are no such rooms, Aetna will figure the rate based on the rate most commonly charged by similar institutions in the same geographic area.

 Service Area

 This is the geographic area, as determined by Aetna, in which network providers for this plan are located.

 Skilled Nursing Facility

-An institution that meets all of the following requirements:
+A facility that provides skilled nursing care and meets the following requirements: